Mcherchi/lotto-game/README.md

 ```

+### 2. Ticket Numbers

-2. **Ticket Numbers**: Enter the numbers for each ticket.
+Enter the numbers for each ticket.
 The numbers will be randomly generated between 1 and 90, and each ticket must contain 10 unique numbers.

 ```
 How many numbers do you want to generate? (min: 1 - max: 10)